milonmaze/privacy-terms-observatory/zoom.us/privacy.md

 Changes to This Privacy Statement

 We may update this Privacy Statement periodically to account for changes in our collection and/or processing of personal data, and will post the updated Privacy Statement on our website, with a “Last Updated” date at the top.
 If we make material changes to this Privacy Statement, we will notify you and provide you an opportunity to review before you choose to continue using our Products.

+Zoom uses cookies and similar technologies as described in our cookie statement.
+You can manage your cookie settings or exercise your rights related to cookies through our Cookies Settings.

+Cookies Settings